Yanyi-Zhang/Yanyi-Zhang.github.io/_pages/about.md

 News
 ======
+* I was recognized as an Outstanding Graduate of both Liaoning Province and Dalian University of Technology.
 * I served as a reviewer for Applied Intelligence.
 * I was honored to receive the China National Scholarship for the 2023/24 academic year.🥳🤩😆
 * The first-authored paper "Not Just Object, But State: Compositional Incremental Learning without Forgetting" is accepted by NeurIPS 2024.🎉🎉🎉